PowerShell/ProjectMercury/docs/ShellInteractions.md

 PS>cat file.py | aish "explain what this file is doing"
 ```

+- Allow users to use stdin as input for files
+- Allow users to be able to save output via stdout to files

+Interactive:

-If we are to treat the `aish`` interactive chat similar to a normal shell, we need to give it a level
+If we are to treat the `aish` interactive chat similar to a normal shell, we need to give it a level
 of **directory awareness** so it can interact with the files in an easier natural language way.
 For
 example

-Interactive:
 ```powershell
 PS>Get-ChildItem
     Directory: /Users/stevenbucher/Documents/Testing/adapters